How Much House Can I Afford?

-The underwriting process starts when you apply for a mortgage with a lender and ends when you receive the Closing Disclosure, a required form that outlines the terms of your loan.
+The underwriting process starts when you apply for a mortgage with a lender and ends when you close on your loan.
 The process may vary slightly from lender to lender, but it tends to follow the general steps listed below.
+Some steps can happen simultaneously, like the title search and the appraisal, which helps to speed up the process.

-First, you’ll submit a mortgage application to your lender.
-You can do this online (which may be quickest) or in person at your lender’s office.
+First, you’ll submit a preapproval application to your mortgage lender.
+You can do this online or in person at your lender’s office.
 You’ll provide personal information like your name, address and Social Security number.
 You’ll also need to provide detailed financial information, such as your income and bank account balances.

-Once you submit the application, your lender will require you to upload documents like W-2s, tax returns, bank account statements, etc. This lets the underwriter verify your income and other assets.
+Once you submit the application, your lender will require you to submit documents like W-2s, tax returns and bank account statements.
+This lets the underwriter verify your income and other assets.
 When the underwriter has completed a review of your finances, you should receive a preapproval decision within one to two weeks.

-At this point, the underwriting process essentially pauses until you’ve found a home to buy and the seller accepts your offer.
-Then the underwriter evaluates the collateral on the loan (the home itself).
+The underwriting process essentially pauses until you’ve found a home to buy and the seller accepts your offer.
+Then the underwriter evaluates the collateral on the loan, meaning the home itself.
 They need to ensure the home is at least worth what you’re borrowing.

 The underwriter will order a home appraisal conducted by a certified appraiser who inspects the home’s condition and compares it with similar homes in the area.
 The home appraiser will then report an assessed value to the underwriter, usually within a few days of the appraisal.
 In some cases, you may be granted an appraisal waiver if the home’s value can be determined through other methods.